F&W Ant Control

 Workers live about 9 to 10 weeks, with only up to 10% out foraging at any given time.
 Queens live 4 to 12 months, and males die about 3 to 5 weeks after mating.

 These ants are of particular importance in hospitals where they will enter wounds, enter in-use IV bottles, seek moisture from the mouths of sleeping infants, etc. More than a dozen pathogenic bacteria have been found on pharaoh ants collected in hospitals.

-Inside, Pharaoh ants nest in warm, humid areas near sources of food and or water.
+Habits: Inside, Pharaoh ants nest in warm, humid areas near sources of food and or water.
 Nests are usually located in inaccessible areas such as wall voids, behind baseboards, in furniture, under floors, and between linens.
 Also pharaoh ants will nest in debris collected on flat roofs and those nesting inside will venture outside onto flat roofs in warm weather for water and food (dead insects).
 They typically enter and exit via poorly caulked and defective windows, under the flashing, and through weep holes in brick veneer.

 The workers forage widely from the nest in search of food and water, and establish trails to food and water sources.
 They commonly use electrical and telephone wires as a highway system to travel through walls and between floors.
 Pharaoh ants are common problems in commercial food handling establishments such as hotels, grocery stores, hospitals, and in apartment complexes.